ajsteele/ageless/writing/how-to-help-biogerontology.md

 Wherever you are in the world, you can write to politicians that represent you to tell them about the huge potential of ageing biology—and that, to secure your vote, they would do well to invest in it.

+* If you’re in the US, [The Alliance for Longevity Initiatives](https://a4li.org/) is a new nonprofit aiming to raise the political profile of aging research.

 Here are some general tips for making an effective case to a politician:

 * Find the email address of the people who represent you!